 16. Can I reserve a year ahead of time or more?

 Absolutely.
-It only costs $200 to hold your spot, then the rest of the 50% deposit is due the beginning of the year you plan on going with the remainder due 45 days prior to your trip.
+The 50% deposit is due upon booking with the remainder due to the hunt provider 45 days prior to your trip.

 17. Can I book a trip and add another person later?